Off to a nourishing start

 Examples of two probiotics added to infant formula are:

 Did you know that fat makes up 60% of the human brain?
-Two fatty acids play an important role in supporting your baby’s brain and eye development: DHA (docosahexaenoic) and ARA (arachidonic acid).
-If you’re breastfeeding, your baby can naturally get these from your milk depending on your diet.
-If you’re formula-feeding, your baby may benefit from the added DHA and ARA available in infant formulas.
+One fatty acid plays an important role in supporting your baby’s brain and eye development: DHA (docosahexaenoic).
+If you’re breastfeeding, your baby can naturally get this from your milk depending on your diet.
+If you’re formula-feeding, your baby may benefit from the added DHA that can be found in infant formulas.

 Is supplementation necessary?

 Breastmilk and infant formula